CCTV Digital Video Recorder

 How do I see pictures from a remote site?

-Should I purchase the card and software and build my own digital video recorder or buy one pre-built?
+Should I purchase the card & software to build my own DVR or buy one pre-built?

 Want to rate or discuss this FAQ?